MIMJA156/NetworkBypassApp/README.md

-# NetworkBypassApp

-A program made in 100% python that spoofs your mac address.

-## THIS ONLY WORKS IN WINDOWS 10/WINDOWS 11
+## PROGRAM ONLY WORKS IN WINDOWS 10/WINDOWS 11